 Anecdotal reports of bird carcasses from tenants at the Heartland Financial building prompted surveys in both seasons 2019, fall 2020, and spring 2021.
 Regular surveys showed that the building has a moderately high strike rate.
-Permission to survey the building was withdrawn fall 2021, and not surveyed since, despite some tenants previously expressing concern for bird mortality.
+Permission to survey the building was withdrawn fall 2021, and the building has not been surveyed since, despite some tenants previously expressing concern for bird mortality.